dRMM Privacy Notice

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 There are “special categories” of more sensitive personal data which require a higher level of protection, such as information about a person’s health.
 We do not envisage we will process special category data relating to you.

 We will collect, store, and use the following categories of personal information about you:

-- Identity and Contact Data includes personal details such as name, title, gender, addresses, telephone numbers, and email addresses.
+- Identity and Contact Data includes personal details such as name, title, gender, addresses, telephone numbers, and email addresses and photograph

 - Financial Data includes bank account and payment details.

 - Transaction Data includes details about payments to and from you and other details of products and services you have purchased from us.

 - Profile and Usage Data includes purchases or orders made by you, preferences, feedback, responses and how you use our products and services.

 - Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.